fswDevSteph/theblog/readme.md

 ### Features

-- As a user, I want a blog that I can post blogs to
+- As a user, I want a blog that only I can post blogs to
-- As a user, I want home, about, blog and contact sections or pages
+- As a user, I want home, about and blog page
-- As a user, I want my homepage to display a featured post
-- As a user, I want my homepage to display other blogs below the feature post
+- As a user, I want my homepage to show some blogs
-- As a user, I want the blogs below the feature post to only share a few sentences and then have a read more link
 - As a user, I want my blogs to have a title, text content, date stamp, author and image
-- As a user, I want the read more link to display the full blog text
 - As a user, I want readers to be able to like a blog post
-- As a user, I want readers to be able to comment on a blog post
 - As a user, I want to subscribe to an email letter
-- As a user, I want to contact the blog by email
+- As a user, I want to contact the blog by email and receive a reply
-- As a user, I just want to run a script to create and delete posts.
+- As a user, as the blogger, I just want to run a script to create or delete posts.

 ## Implementation